4E-Blocate/Blocate/README.md

 ---

-## 📋 5 Langkah Menjalankan Repository
+## 📋 5 Steps to Run the Repository

 ### 1️⃣ Install Dependencies Backend & Frontend